The following files should be distributed to end users:

 N/A

-End-user GUI configuration utility (Windows only).
+End-user GUI configuration tool (Windows only).

+With most installers under Windows, you can automate the license server registration as a service, because the license server is installed through a set of command line parameters.
+Also see Performing a silent installation.
 To automate license server registration, make sure your installer first copies the file to its destination, and then executes it with the appropriate parameters to install it as a service.
 If the installation is successful, the return code is zero; otherwise, it is non-zero.